tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 * It has the DelegationUsage extension.
 * It has the digitalSignature KeyUsage (see the KeyUsage extension defined in
   {{RFC5280}}).

+# Operational Considerations

+## Client Clock Skew

+One of the risks of deploying a short-lived credential system based on absolute time is client clock skew.
+If a client's clock is sufficiently ahead or behind of the server's clock, then credentials that are valid from the server's perspective will be rejected by the client.
+For deployment scenarios where clock skew is an issue, it may be preferable to issue multiple delegated credentials with overlapping validity periods and present to clients the delegated credential with extra leeway between the current time and both the begining and the end of the validity period.

 # IANA Considerations